jin-gizmo/jin-gizmo.github.io/index.md

       </picture>
       <p>
         <strong>Lava-GUI</strong> is a <a href="https://flet.dev">Flet</a>-based
-        desktop GUI for lava operational use support.
+        desktop GUI for lava operational use and support.
 (Coming soon)
       </p>
     </div>